 How to Cook with Cannabis – Step 2: Decide on What Kind of Oil You’d like to Use as a Base

 If you’ve ever used a tincture and tried to mix it in a drink, you’ve probably noticed it doesn’t mix all that well.
 Why?
 Pot isn’t water soluble; it’s oil soluble.
 So you’ll do best using a high-fat oil, like coconut oil or canola.
 You can even use olive oil.
-Keep in mind, however, that canola has a higher boiling point than canola and olive oils.
+Keep in mind, however, that canola has a higher boiling/smoking point than coconut and olive oils.